Mac Amateur Radio Digital Applications

 Of course, your comments, ideas, suggestions, and feedback are very much welcomed.
 The Mac-Based Amateur Radio Digital Applications - Installation and Integration document will be updated as needed for corrections, updates, and revisions.

 Mac-based Amateur Radio Digital Applications -- Installation and Integration, v.
-2.1
+3.0

 The guide is up-to-date for all firmware and application versions.

-The guide should be good for all Macs, even those Macs running MacOS 11 and 12 (and maybe even 10).
+The guide should be good for Macs running MacOS 11, 12, 13, and 14 (and maybe even 10).

-The document will be updated dynamically.
+The guide will be updated dynamically.

 Downloads

 This current high-resolution Mac-Based Amateur Radio Digital Applications - Installation and Integration, v.
-2.1 PDF file can be downloaded by clicking on the Mac Ham Dig App, v.
-2.1 button.
+3.0 PDF file can be downloaded by clicking on the Mac Ham Dig App, v. button.
 The figures and screenshots should be quite good showing good detail when viewed either with a PDF viewer or when printed.

 The small "brute force" application file, fldigi_PTT_K7UF_WR5E.app, as referenced in the Mac-Based Amateur Radio Digital Applications document version 0.993 is zipped in a zip file.
 Download the zip file with the fldigi->MLDX Zip button.
 Then, unzip and install the application as mentioned in the older version of the Guide.